paxorus/monopoly/README.md

 The frontend is built with React.js and a bit of Chart.js and `jQuery`.
 The backend and frontend tests use Mocha.js and Sinon.js.
 The backend end tests also use `proxyquire`.

-The Pokemon sprites are loaded from Bulbapedia.
+The Pokemon sprites are from Bulbapedia.

 ## House Rules
 * No 10% interest on mortgages: If a player mortgages a property for $50, they can unmortgage for $50.